pinfactory/pinfactory/doc/admin.md

 Supported platform
 ------------------

- * Debian version 9
+ * Debian version 11

 This is the supported platform for a real deploy.
-(Any platform with bash and Docker should work for development and testing.)
+(Any platform with bash, curl and Docker should work for development and testing, because our tests scripts run in a Debian 11 container.)

 Deploy the current version to the server